Judith Leyster was a powerhouse female artist of the Dutch Golden Age. Man Offering Money to a Young Woman is one of her many...

 When one carefully observes the composition as a whole, the first thing that will be recognized is that there is a general sense of haste and urgency among the warriors.
 This is because they are getting ready for what is coming – the Persian army.
 Behind our subjects, there are thousands of Persians, their ships in the bay, and now marching towards the Spartans.

-At the top right corner, there are two trumpeters who are signalling that the enemy is near.
+At the top right corner, there are two trumpeters who are signaling that the enemy is near.
 It is time to take up their positions within the phalanx formation.

 Right under them, we see two warriors who are quickly trying to gather their military equipment from a tree.
 On the tree, there is a lyre and laurel wreath.
 These are significant objects that symbolize the oracular god Apollo.
 In addition, one might argue that David intended to point out that the Spartans had a divine support.